MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/monitor-call-quality-qos.md

 You'll use per-user call analytics and Call Quality Dashboard to find and troubleshoot call-quality problems that come up during ongoing operation.

  - **Per-user call analytics** shows detailed information about the devices, networks, and connectivity related to  ***specific calls and meetings*** for each user in Teams.
 The Teams admin and helpdesk agents will use this information to troubleshoot call quality and connection problems in a specific call.
 To learn more, read [Set up per-user call analytics](set-up-call-analytics.md) and [Use Call Analytics to troubleshoot poor call quality](use-call-analytics-to-troubleshoot-poor-call-quality.md).
  - **Call Quality Dashboard (CQD)** gives you a ***network-wide view*** of call quality across your organization.
 Use CQD information to help you identify and fix problems.
-To learn more, read [Turning on and using Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).
+First, [Set up CQD](turning-on-and-using-call-quality-dashboard.md).
+Then read [Manage call and meeting quality in Teams](quality-of-experience-review-guide.md).

+ Per-user call analytics and CQD run in parallel and can be used independently or together.
+For example, say that a communications support specialist determines that they need more help troubleshooting a call problem.
+The communications support specialist passes the call to a communications support engineer, who has access to more information than the communications support specialist.
+In turn, the communications support engineer can alert a network engineer to an issue.
+The network engineer can check CQD to see if an overall site-related issue could be a contributing cause of call problems.

 ## Related Topics